shapely/shapely/docs/manual.rst

 .. plot:: code/multipolygon.py

 Figure 7.
-On the right, a `valid` `MultiPolygon` with 2 members, and on the right, a `MultiPolygon` that is invalid because its members touch at an infinite number of points (along a line).
+On the left, a `valid` `MultiPolygon` with 2 members, and on the right, a `MultiPolygon` that is invalid because its members touch at an infinite number of points (along a line).